cesarAriasGarcia/cesarAriasGarcia/README.md

 - 👋 Hi, I’m @cesarAriasGarcia
 - 👀 I’m interested in too many things, but coding is one.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS and Python
+- For this 2024 i will study science data topics
 - 💞️ I’m looking to collaborate on social coding
 - 📫 How to reach me; try a git message